jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Pachycephalosaurus.md

 RacialMods:
 Languages:
 SQ:
+SpecialAbilities:
+  Clobbering Charge (Ex): >
-SpecialAbilities: Clobbering Charge (Ex) When a pachycephalosaurus hits a target with its slam attack at the end of a charge, it can initiate a bull rush as a free action to move the struck target back in the same direction as the dinosaur's charge.
+    When a pachycephalosaurus hits a target with its slam attack at the end of a charge, it can initiate a bull rush as a free action to move the struck target back in the same direction as the dinosaur's charge.
 The pachycephalosaurus cannot move with the target of the bull rush.
 If a pachycephalosaurus scores a critical hit against a creature with its slam attack at the end of a charge, it also staggers the target for 1 round.
 If the victim succeeds at a DC 18 Fortitude save, the stagger effect is negated, but the victim still suffers the effects of the dinosaur's bull rush attempt.
 The save DC is Strength-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: